Ujstor/social-media-fastapi/README.md

 9. **Database Migration with Alembic**: This section introduces the concept of database migration tools and shows how to set up and use Alembic for database schema revisions.

-10. **Pre-Deployment Checklist**: This part prepares the project for deployment by discussing concepts such as CORS and Git.

-11. **Deployment**: This section covers deployment strategies for Heroku and Ubuntu, including setting up environments, managing Postgres databases, dealing with environment variables, and troubleshooting common issues.

-12. **Docker**: Here, the project introduces Docker, explaining how to write a Dockerfile, set up Docker Compose, manage Postgres containers, and bind mounts.

-13. **Testing**: This part emphasizes writing effective tests for the API, working with Pytest, handling database interactions in tests, and testing user authentication.
+10. **Testing**: This part emphasizes writing effective tests for the API, working with Pytest, handling database interactions in tests, and testing user authentication.

-14. **Continuous Integration/Continuous Deployment (CI/CD) pipeline**: The final section of the project introduces CI/CD concepts, working with GitHub Actions, setting up jobs, managing environment variables, and deploying to Heroku and Ubuntu.
+11. **Continuous Integration/Continuous Deployment (CI/CD) pipeline**: The final section of the project introduces CI/CD concepts, working with GitHub Actions, setting up jobs, managing environment variables, and deploying to Heroku and Ubuntu.